Skip to main content

 </mc:links>

-You need to save [desired_layer_identifier] value for later use.
+You need to save the [desired_layer_identifier] value for later use.

 Get Layer Capabilities (Step 4)

-Now, you need to fetch Raster's MapServer specified Layer metadata by sending GetCapabilities request.
-First - find the correct GetCapabilities URL.
-Best way to achieve it is by looking for scheme="WMTS" property in the response of Step 3 and extract the GetCapabilities URL off it.
+Now we need to fetch raster's MapServer specified layer metadata by sending a GetCapabilities request.
+Find the correct GetCapabilities URL by looking for the wanted layer's scheme="WMTS" attribute in the response of Step 1 and extract the url from it.

 <mc:links scheme="WMTS" name="[desired_layer_identifier]" description="">